conan-io/conan-center-index/docs/adding_packages/sources_and_patches.md

 * number them so they can be re-used
 * note the specific version

-By clearly indicating what the patch does, when it's applied, and how it relates to existing patches- you can help make the [review process](../review_process.md) easier for readers and help speed up your pull requests.
+By clearly indicating what the patch does, when it's applied, and how it relates to existing patches, you can help make the [review process](../review_process.md) easier for readers and help speed up your pull requests.

 ### Exporting Patches

 It's ideal to minimize the number of files in a package to exactly what's required.
-When recipes support multiple versions with differing patches it's strongly encouraged to only export the patches that are being used for that given recipe.
+When recipes support multiple versions with differing patches, it's strongly encouraged to only export the patches used for that given recipe.

 Make sure the `export_sources` attribute is replaced by [`conan.tools.files.export_conandata_patches`](https://docs.conan.io/en/latest/reference/conanfile/tools/files/patches.html?highlight=export_conandata_patches)